 Why We Love World Plant Milk Day

 Cow milk is near-ubiquitous, but animal agriculture also leads to major pollution and greenhouse gas emissions.
-This drives climate change—meaning if we replace some of our cow milk with plant milk, we're doing our planet a great favor.
+This drives climate change.
+By occasionally replacing cow milk with plant milk, we're helping the planet.

 Plant milk provides a long list of health benefits, including calcium, and a low sugar and calorie count.
 In addition, plant milk does not contain IFG-1 (a growth hormone given to cows) which has been linked to the growth of cancer cells.

 Plant milk comes in multiple options ranging from soy, almond, cashew, and rice, to oat, hemp, flax, and coconut.
-With an abundance of different tastes, you're sure to find one your tongue will love.
+With an abundance of different tastes, you're sure to find one you'll love!